shah-utkarsh/commclassroomOP/README.md

 - More power to kunal. love the work which your are doing for the community.
 - Anirudh Sharma finds the Community Classroom initiative really great!
 - Utkarsh is the best and he knows it.
+- just an example of merger request one.